kolengri/make-route-path/README.md

 🧁 Make your router paths type safe and sweet again!

+With version 2.0.0 you no longer need to set the parameters manually.
+Thanks to the new version of the typescript it is enough to specify the path in the format `/path/:param` and all the required parameters will be prototyped

 The makeRoutePath function can be used to generate URLs to the routes.
 The package is based on `path-to-regexp` library.
 Results of compiling paths into regular expressions are cached, so there is no overhead on generating multiple paths with the same pattern.